 That alone I thought was ridiculous, and kind of a dealbreaker for me.
 I’d have a hard time dealing with someone who lets Mommy and Daddy tell her what do.
 There comes a point when you really need to start asserting yourself as an adult.

 Finally I told her I was ending things.
 “We can’t have calm rational discussions, we can’t meet, and I need someone with a little more independence.”
 To top things off, I learned that not only was she going away for two months, but there was a good chance she’d be going away permanently by the end of the year.
-“I’m looking for a relationship with potential, and there doesn’t seem to be any here.”
-That really steamed her clams.
+I said there doesn’t seem to be any potential here, which really steamed her clams.

 And that’s how it ended.
 She deleted her OKC profile shortly afterwards.
 I feel bad for any guy that tries to talk to her when she’s 30, because she has such a crappy attitude towards men already and that’s certainly not going to improve with age.

 In other news, I reached out to Golf Girl again.
 She responded with, “I had a fun time, but I’m sorry, I’m not interested.”
 I was expecting this, but I was still really surprised considering that I thought we had gotten on so well.
 And with that I was back to zero.
 Nothing left to do but to get back on OKC and start sending out more messages.
-I’m still on my winning streak!
-As of this writing I have nine messages in my inbox that need replies.
+I have nine messages in my inbox that need replies.
 I’m also working on lining up three more dates for this coming week.
 One of them is with The Talker.
 This will be my first second date – ought to be interesting!
 Any tips will be greatly appreciated.